Banno/kafka4s/docs/src/main/tut/docs/index.md

 Now we can create our consumer instance.

-We'll create a "shifting" Avro4s consumer.
-We need an implicit `ContextShift` instance in scope, since under the hood, shifting consumers use a dedicated execution context for their blocking calls.
-After receiving records, work is shifted back to the `ContextShift`'s default pool.
+We'll create a "shifting" Avro4s consumer, which will shift its blocking calls to a dedicated `ExecutionContext`, to avoid blocking the main work pool's (typically `ExecutionContext.global`) threads.
+After receiving records, work is then shifted back to the work pool.
+We'll want an implicit `ContextShift` instance in scope to manage this thread shifting for us.

 Here's our `ContextShift`:

 ```
 implicit val CS = IO.contextShift(scala.concurrent.ExecutionContext.global)
 ```

-And here's our consumer:
+And here's our consumer, along with the `ExecutionContext` we'll want our consumer to use:

 ```
+val blockingContext = ExecutionContext.fromExecutorService(Executors.newFixedThreadPool(1))
 val consumer = ConsumerApi.avro4sShifting[IO, CustomerId, Customer](
+  blockingContext,
   BootstrapServers(kafkaBootstrapServers),
   SchemaRegistryUrl(schemaRegistryUri),
   ClientId("consumer-example"),